 - The growth of the money in a 529 account is tax-free until the withdrawal starts.

-- As per IRS, if the drawn amount is used for qualified higher education expenses, then these withdrawals are not taxed.
+- As per IRS, if the drawn amount is used for qualified higher education expenses, these withdrawals are not taxed.

-- The drawn money can be used to cover rental expenses for students who don’t live within the college campus.
+- The drawn money can be used to cover rental expenses for students who don’t live on the college campus.
 Please note that expenses borne prior to joining a college or university (such as application fees) are not covered under 529 plans.

-- The maximum limit of tax-free withdrawal for a year can be derived by deducting the total amount used to generate Lifetime Learning Tax Credit (LLTC) or American Opportunity Tax Credit (AOTC) from the total amount of higher education expenses for the given year.
+- The maximum limit of tax-free withdrawal for a year can be derived by deducting the total amount used to generate the Lifetime Learning Tax Credit (LLTC) or American Opportunity Tax Credit (AOTC) from the total amount of higher education expenses for the given year.